ledger-rs/dinero-rs/README.md

 ## Install

-If you Rust and cargo are available in your system, the easiest way to get dinero-rs is by installing the crate:
+If Rust and cargo are available in your system, the easiest way to get dinero-rs is by installing the crate:
 ```sh
 cargo install dinero-rs
 ```